Kunming–Haiphong railway: The new Kunming–Hekou railway line

 A new railway line from Kunming toward the Vietnamese border (the Kunming–Yuxi–Hekou railway) has been constructed in several stages between the 1990s and the 2010s.
 Its first section, a railway branch from Kunming to Yuxi, was opened in 1993.
 The new Yuxi–Mengzi section opened for freight service in February 2013; in April 2013, passenger trains started running daily as far as Mengzi North, 258 km south of Kunming and approximately 150 km north of Hekou.
 A second daily train was added by July.

 The Mengzi–Hekou section was opened in December 2014, and regular passenger service started between Hekou North railway station and Kunming, with some trains continuing to Dali.

 Although the new Kunming–Yuxi–Mengzi–Hekou rail line roughly parallels the old Kunming–Haiphong railway, the routes of the two railways are significantly different: the new rail line, passing through Tonghai and Jianshui, is about 30 km west of the old railway (which runs via Yiliang and Kaiyuan).

 Connections to standard-gauge network

 There are a few points where the Kunming–Haiphong railway comes into contact with the standard-gauge network, enabling transfer of freight between the narrow-gauge and standard-gauge trains.

-In Vietnam, the Hanoi metropolitan area has standard-gauge access via the dual-gauge (meter and standard) line that runs from Hanoi's Gia Lâm railway station to the Chinese (Guangxi) border at Đồng Đăng; this is the line that enables direct standard-gauge connection between Hanoi and China.
+In Vietnam, the Hanoi metropolitan area has standard-gauge access via the dual-gauge (metre and standard) line that runs from Hanoi's Gia Lâm railway station to the Chinese (Guangxi) border at Đồng Đăng; this is the line that enables direct standard-gauge connection between Hanoi and China.

-At the narrow-gauge railway's northern end, Kunming, is served both by the meter-gauge railway and by standard-gauge railways.
+At the narrow-gauge railway's northern end, Kunming, is served both by the metre-gauge railway and by standard-gauge railways.
 There is even a level-crossing between the tracks of different gauges.